 Kimono dresses are made based on your measurements, so there is no standard size.
 Please include all measurements in the description.
 The most important measurements are the waist and the bust.
 The others can be approximate.

-Printed items are the only things in the store that follow a set size chart.
+Printed items and wrap dresses are the only things in the store that follow a set size chart.
 Please measure yourself closely and find the size that fits you best.
-When in doubt, size down; they are very stretchy and can accommodate two sizes larger.
+When in doubt for Printed items, size down; they are very stretchy and can accommodate two sizes larger.
 It all depends on how clingy you want the outfit.

 What is the standard pinafore size?